microsoft/code-with-engineering-playbook/docs/machine-learning/ml-envisioning-summary-template.md

 1. How the current solution is built and implemented

-2. Details about the current state of the customer’s systems and processes.
+2. Details about the current state of the systems and processes.

 ### Applications Scenarios that Can Help [People] Achieve [Task]